ultralytics/ultralytics/docs/en/guides/segmented-object-isolation.md

                 ??? question "What does this code do?"

-                    - When using `c.boxes.xyxy.cpu().numpy()`, the bounding boxes are returned as a Numpy array, using the `xyxy` box cooridates format, which correspond to the points `xmin, ymin, xmax, ymax` for the bounding box (rectangle), see [Boxes Section from Predict Mode](../modes/predict.md/#boxes) for more information.
+                    - When using `c.boxes.xyxy.cpu().numpy()`, the bounding boxes are returned as a NumPy array, using the `xyxy` box cooridates format, which correspond to the points `xmin, ymin, xmax, ymax` for the bounding box (rectangle), see [Boxes Section from Predict Mode](../modes/predict.md/#boxes) for more information.

-                    - Adding `squeeze()` ensures that any extraneous dimensions are removed from the Numpy array.
+                    - Adding `squeeze()` ensures that any extraneous dimensions are removed from the NumPy array.

                     - Converting the coordinate values using `.astype(np.int32)` changes the box coordinates data type from `float32` to `int32` which will be compatible when cropping the image using index slices.